built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 ```

 3. Set Windows registry key for [Desktop Owner Settings](https://developers.openfin.co/docs/desktop-owner-settings).
-   This example includes a utility that will add the Windows registry key for you.
+   This example includes a utility (desktop-owner-settings.bat) that will add the Windows registry key for you pointing to a local desktop owner
+   settings file so you can test these settings.

    (WARNING: This will kill all open OpenFin processes)

 ```bash